 Anesthesia Technologist Career and Salary Information

-According to the U.S. Bureau of Labor Statistics (BLS), there were 98,500 surgical technology positions, including anesthesia technology positions, in the country in 2012 (www.bls.gov).
-The BLS also reports that about 69% of all surgical technology positions were in general and surgical hospitals.
+According to the U.S. Bureau of Labor Statistics (BLS), there were 99,800 surgical technology positions, including anesthesia technology positions, in the country in 2014.
+The BLS also reports the highest number of surgical technology positions were in general and surgical hospitals.

-The BLS predicted that employment opportunities in this field would grow by about 30% between 2012-2022, a rate that's above average when compared to all occupations.
+The BLS predicted that employment opportunities in this field would grow by about 15% between 2014-2024, a rate that's much faster than average when compared to all occupations.
 This growth is largely due to an increase in aging populations and the number of surgical procedures they receive.
 Those anesthesia technologists who hold certification were mostly likely to experience better employment opportunities.
-The BLS reported in May 2013 that the average annual salary earned by all kinds of surgical technologists was $44,420.
-Salary.com indicated in February 2015 that the median salary earned among anesthesia technicians was $37,343.
+The BLS reported in May 2015 that the median annual salary earned by all kinds of surgical technologists was $44,330.